-Residents of Waterbury have excellent health care options thanks to St. Mary's Hospital and Waterbury Hospital, while students have the choices of five college/university campuses.
-The city features 25 neighborhoods and a number of historic landmarks, including a 240-foot-high Union Station Clocktower as well as a Christopher Columbus statue and Ben Franklin statue.
+Residents of Waterbury have excellent health care options thanks to St. Mary’s Hospital and Waterbury Hospital, while students have the choices of five college/university campuses.
+The city features 25 neighborhoods and a number of historic landmarks, including a 240-foot-high Union Station Clocktower as well as statues of Christopher Columbus and Ben Franklin.

 Along the Connecticut River in the middle part of the state is Middletown, a residential community and college town for Wesleyan University.
 Residents have good health care choices thanks to Middlesex Hospital and Connecticut Valley Hospital, and the quality of life is enhanced by a Kidcity Children’s Museum along with several parks.

 Known as “The City That Works,” Stamford is home to nine Fortune 1000 companies.
-Nearly 45 percent of adult residents have earned a college degree, and the median family income is $100,000.
-The city has 45 neighborhoods and its park system includes Jackie Robinson Park – named after the baseball legend who lived in Stamford.
+More than 53 percent of adult residents have earned a college degree, and the median family income is $100,000.
+The city has 45 neighborhoods and its park system includes Jackie Robinson Park, named after the baseball legend who lived in Stamford.